WanguiMururi/sql-data-warehouse-project/README.md

 ## 🌟About Me

 Hi there!
-I'm **Wangui Mururi** a Financial Data Analyst on a mission to share knowledge on data emgineering and analysis!
+I'm **Wangui Mururi** a Financial Data Analyst on a mission to share knowledge on data engineering and analysis!